erkie/ApiModel/README.md

 ## Interacting with APIs

-The base of `ApiModel` is the `ApiForm` wrapper class.
+The base of `ApiModel` is the `Api` wrapper class.
 This class wraps an `Object` type and takes care of fetching objects, saving objects and dealing with validation errors.

 ### Basic REST verbs